khakhalin/notes/00_words_to_lookup.md

 * Softmax approximations: https://ruder.io/word-embeddings-softmax/index.html
 * [[Xie2020noisy_student]] - finish this one
 * Weisfeiler-Lehman Isomorphism Test (see also: [[graphsage]])
-* Density-based clustering, aka HDBSCAN: https://towardsdatascience.com/a-gentle-introduction-to-hdbscan-and-density-based-clustering-5fd79329c1e8
+* Density-based clustering, aka HDBSCAN: https://towardsdatascience.com/a-gentle-introduction-to-hdbscan-and-density-based-clustering-5fd79329c1e8 (the idea is to project the points in a low-D space, but try to preserve local densities of points)
 * How to do bayesian 01 guesser?
 How does process 001 if current history is 0?
 How to combine n-grams of diff length?
 Derive, and also google / check on the web.
 * When to use BatchNormalization() in a network?
 Why don't we use it always?
 Or should we use it always?
 What's the logic here?
 * MongoDB